Latest posts by Florian (see all)

 Glass is chemically inert – meaning that it does not interact with other substances.

 As a direct consequence, glass is absolutely tasteless and odorless.
 In addition, it is therefore resistant to virtually all substances (acids, alkali, detergents, etc.).

 In the case of drinking bottles, glass does not change the taste or smell of the drinks whatsoever, nor does it adopt them.
 You feel like tea today, fruit juice tomorrow, and just pure water the day after?

-Furthermore, glass contains no harmful substances, so it is one of the healthiest choices and suitable for everyone.
+Furthermore, glass contains no harmful substances, so it is one of the healthiest choices and is suitable for everyone.

 Due to its very hard and smooth surface, it is very easy to clean and therefore very hygienic.
 Even after many years, a glass bottle still has the same pristine quality as on the first day.

-Sounds like the perfect material for a drinking bottle – does glass have any disadvantages?
+It sounds like the perfect material for a drinking bottle – does glass have any disadvantages?

 Yes, unfortunately, it is not perfect.

 Glass is noticeably heavier than plastic or stainless steel.
-So, if you’re looking for minimum weight, a glass bottle may not be your best option.
+So if you’re looking for minimum weight, a glass bottle may not be your best option.

 In addition, there is always the risk of breakage (and subsequent risk of injury).